davidamo9/optics-framework-public/docs/usage/CLI_usage.md

 # CLI Guide

-This section describes the available commands for the `optics-framework` CLI.
+This section describes the available commands for the `optics` CLI.

 ## Setup Optics Framework